pjmuller/zendesk-helpcenter-export/README.md

-#  Ruby script to export your Zendesk helpcenter (v 0.2)
+#  Ruby script to export your Zendesk helpcenter

 Script based on https://github.com/skipjac/pull-zendesk-forums (which exports the forum, not the help center article)